lmapii/practical-zephyr/02_devicetree/readme.md

 Zephyr doesn't forbid specifying a phandle (!) explicitly, try it out!

-DTSpec v1 format: Labels are created by appending a colon (‘:’) to the label name.
-References are created by prefixing the label name with an ampersand (’&’).

 Labels are only used in the devicetree source format and are not encoded into the DTB binary. similarly, the phandle is not accessible in the Zephyr API but generates tokens.